Liver: Fetal blood supply

 In the growing fetus, a major source of blood to the liver is the umbilical vein, which supplies nutrients to the growing fetus.
 The umbilical vein enters the abdomen at the umbilicus and passes upward along the free margin of the falciform ligament of the liver to the inferior surface of the liver.
 There, it joins with the left branch of the portal vein.
 The ductus venosus carries blood from the left portal vein to the left hepatic vein and then to the inferior vena cava, allowing placental blood to bypass the liver.
 In the fetus, the liver does not perform the normal digestive processes and filtration of the infant liver because nutrients are received directly from the mother via the placenta.
 The fetal liver releases some blood stem cells that migrate to the fetal thymus, creating the T cells (or T lymphocytes).
 After birth, the formation of blood stem cells shifts to the red bone marrow.
 After 2–5 days, the umbilical vein and ductus venosus are obliterated; the former becomes the round ligament of liver and the latter becomes the ligamentum venosum.
 In the disorders of cirrhosis and portal hypertension, the umbilical vein can open up again.

+Unlike eutherian mammals, in marsupials the liver remains haematopoietic well after birth.